-- Applicants must hold or be scheduled to receive a DC degree from a CCE-accredited school prior to the start of the residency program. - Applicants must be eligible for, or hold a current, full, active, and unrestricted chiropractic license in a State, Territory or Commonwealth of the US, or in the District of Columbia. - Applicants must have documentation of at least 3 months of direct patient care activity within the last year.
+- Applicants must hold or be scheduled to receive a DC degree from a CCE-accredited school prior to the start of the residency program. - Cumulative GPA of ≥3.25 out of 4.0 in the DC degree program. - Licensure is not required prior to the start of the program.
+Accepted residents, prior to program completion, must obtain a full, active, and unrestricted chiropractic license in a State, Territory or Commonwealth of the US, or in the District of Columbia. - Applicants must have documentation of at least 3 months of direct patient care activity within the last year.
 Clinical rotations during chiropractic school will suffice for recent graduates.
-Observer experiences and non-clinical graduate work do not meet this requirement. - Applicants must submit 3 reference letters from US chiropractic and/or medical physicians who have personal knowledge of their clinical and personal abilities - Applicants must meet all VA employment requirements including US citizenship, and Selective Service registration when applicable. - Applicants must have sufficient written and spoken English language skills as to make patient care safe and effective
+Observer experiences and non-clinical graduate work do not meet this requirement.

+- Applicants must meet all VA employment requirements including US citizenship, and Selective Service registration when applicable. - Applicants must have sufficient written and spoken English language skills as to make patient care safe and effective